Dear Examiner,

 Each country’s aviation authority has its own arrangements for conducting ELP tests.
 Some carry out tests internally using their own examiners, while others delegate the responsibility to Language Proficiency Organisations (LPOs).

-Aside from a few exceptions, a pilot can pass his or her ELP exam in any EASA state, and the qualification will be recognised by his or her home country.
+Aside from a few exceptions, a pilot can take his or her ELP exam in any EASA state, and the qualification will be recognised by his or her home country.
 For example, a pilot holding a licence issued by the French DGAC can pass an exam with an LPO in Belgium and the DGAC will recognise this qualification and add it to their licence.

 AEPS issues two types of certificates.
-FCL.055 (B) is for pilots who operate under Visual Flight Rules (VFR – in practice this covers almost all private pilots), while FCL055 (D) is for pilots operating under Instrument Flight Rules (IFR – the case for almost all commercial licence holders).
+FCL.055 is for pilots who operate under Visual Flight Rules (VFR – in practice this covers almost all private pilots), while FCL055 (D) is for pilots operating under Instrument Flight Rules (IFR – the case for almost all commercial licence holders).

 About AEPS

-AEPS is a Language Proficiency Organisation (LPO) registered in Belgium and approved by the Belgian Civil Aviation Authority (BCAA).
-Through a network of examiners, we conduct tests in a several countries including Belgium, France, DOM-TOM, the UK, Sweden, Latvia, the USA, and many more.
+Through a network of examiners, we conduct tests in a several countries including Belgium, France, DOM-TOM, Poland, Sweden, Latvia, the USA, and many more.

 AEPS official website: www.aeps.aero